-Compensation for additional work which is deemed operation expense (as noted in the Task Order) will be added to the monthly invoice as a separate line item.
+Compensation for additional work which is deemed an additional operational (as opposed to capital) expense (as noted in the Task Order) will be added to the monthly invoice as a separate line item.
 Compensation for additional work which is deemed capital expense will be invoiced separately.
 Documentation of work accomplished and actual costs must be provided.
 (See Exhibit G2: Monthly Invoice Summary.)